 Why is your foot hurting?

-You wake up one morning and notice that you have sharp pain in the bottom of your foot.
-As you make your way to the bathroom to get ready for work, you notice that the pain starts to ease up and eventually goes away.
+You wake up one morning and notice you have a sharp pain in the bottom of your foot.
+As you make your way to the bathroom to get ready for work, you realize the pain is starting to ease up and eventually goes away.
 You assume it was a cramp and don’t think about it until the following morning when it happens again.
 What’s causing your foot to do this?
 How can you stop it?
 Are there ways to prevent it?

 The best way to not have to deal with plantar fasciitis is to prevent it.
 There are several things that you can do to minimize your risk.
 The first is to wear shoes that provide good arch support and shock absorbency.
-This means avoiding high heels, flip flops and worn-out athletic shoes.
-It’s key to maintain a healthy weight.
-If you’re into sports that place a significant amount of impact on your plantar fascia, like walking or running, consider mixing it up and trying other sports that don’t, such as swimming or bicycling.
-When you’re done exercising, remember to stretch your calves, Achilles and feet.
+Avoid high heels, flip-flops, and worn-out athletic shoes.
+It’s vital to maintain a healthy weight.
+If you’re into sports that impact your plantar fascia, like walking or running, consider mixing it up and trying other sports that don’t, such as swimming or bicycling.
+Remember to stretch your calves, Achilles, and feet when you’re done exercising.
 It can also be helpful to stretch them periodically throughout the day if you spend a great deal of time sitting or standing for work.

-Plantar fasciitis isn’t a pleasant thing to experience, but there are ways to make it better and prevent it from occurring.
+Plantar fasciitis isn’t pleasant to experience, but there are ways to improve it and prevent it from occurring.
 If you have any questions or concerns, please speak with your doctor.
 If you would like more information, please visit the American Academy of Orthopaedic Surgeons’ Plantar Fasciitis page at https://orthoinfo.aaos.org/en/diseases–conditions/plantar-fasciitis-and-bone-spurs